Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Related Work

 \subsection{Multi-behavior Recommendation}

-The multi-behavior-based recommendation aims to leverage other types of behavior data to improve the recommendation performance on the target behavior \cite{singh2008relational, loni2016bayesian}.
-The well-known early model Collective Matrix Factorization \cite{singh2008relational} simultaneously factorizes multiple types of user-item interaction with sharing item-side embeddings across matrices and then extends to leveraging multiple user behaviors in recommender systems \cite{zhao2015improving}.
-Tang et al. \cite{tang2016empirical} proposed to share user embedding matrices among multiple matrix factorization tasks for each type of behavior.
-RIB \cite{zhou2018micro} incorporated the sequence of micro behaviors and their corresponding effects into a coherent model by LSTM.
-Other early works include eALS \cite{ding2018improving, ding2019sampler} which exploits auxiliary interactions with an improved negative sampler.
-Neural Multi-Task Recommendation (NMTR) \cite{gao2019neural,gao2019learning} accounts for the cascading relationship among different types of behavior and performs a joint optimization based on the multi-task learning framework, where the optimization on each behavior is treated as a task.
-Efficient Heterogeneous Collaborative Filtering (EHCF) \cite{chen2020efficient} models fine-grained user-item relations and efficiently learns model parameters from the whole heterogeneous data to further improve the performance.
-These methods mostly regard auxiliary user-item interactions as weaker signals of user preference learning.
-Recent works usually tackle this task without any prior knowledge of user preference strengths.
-Multi-Behavior Graph Convolutional Network (MBGCN) \cite{jin2020multi} built upon a message-passing architecture and designed item-to-item embedding propagation to model item-to-item similarity.
-Memory-Augmented Transformer Networks (MATN) \cite{xia2020multiplex} developed a multi-behavior dependency encoder with a transformer architecture and augmented the multi-behavior transformer network with a memory attention mechanism to model behavioral context and behavior inter-dependencies.
-Graph Heterogeneous Collaborative Filtering (GHCF) \cite{chen2021graph} jointly embeds both representations of nodes (users and items) and relations for multi-relational prediction and trains the model from the whole heterogeneous data, achieving state-of-the-art performance.
+The multi-behavior-based recommendation seeks to harness various types of interaction behavior to enhance the retrieval performance for the target behavior \cite{singh2008relational, loni2016bayesian}.
+The early representative approach CMF \cite{singh2008relational} proposes to share item embeddings across behaviors to concurrently factorize different interaction matrices and extends to exploiting different user behaviors in multi-behavior recommendation \cite{zhao2015improving}.
+Early works include eALS \cite{ ding2019sampler,gao2019learning} which exploits auxiliary interactions with an improved negative sampler. \R{Recently, multi-task learning frameworks have been widely adopted for multi-behavior recommendation.
+For example, ESM$^2$~\cite{wen2020entire} learns from decomposed pretexts to enhance the target prediction using the multi-task learning framework.
+DMFP~\cite{wang2019dmfp} utilizes multiple attention mechanisms to extract user preference from complementary perspectives.} Efficient Heterogeneous Collaborative Filtering (EHCF) \cite{chen2020efficient} attempts to capture fine-grained user-item interaction and optimizes the network parameters efficiently from the whole heterogeneous data to further enhance the performance.
+These methods mostly regard auxiliary user-item behaviors as weaker interactions of user preference learning.
+Recent works usually tackle this task without any prior information about user preference strengths.
+MBGCN \cite{jin2020multi} builds upon a message-passing architecture and designs an item-to-item embedding updating manner for exploring item-to-item similarity. {MATN~\cite{xia2020multiplex} encodes multiple relational structures via exploring the cross-behavior collaborative information as well as within-behavior collaborative signals.
+MB-GMN~\cite{xia2021graph} combines the exploration of multi-behavior relationships with the meta-learning paradigm.
+GNMR~\cite{xia2021multi} explores the relationships among various types of behaviors using the message passing module.
+HMG-CR~\cite{yang2021hyper} builds hyper meta-paths along with meta-graphs to explicitly capture the relationships among various behaviors.
+KHGT~\cite{xia2021knowledge} constructs a knowledge-aware collaborative graph to achieve high-order relation exploration in the multi-behavior scenarios.} Graph Heterogeneous Collaborative Filtering (GHCF) \cite{chen2021graph} learns the representations of users and items, as well as relationships for multi-behavior forecasting and trains the model from the whole heterogeneous data, achieving state-of-the-art performance. \R{Recently, self-supervised techniques~\cite{chen2020simple,wang2021self} have also been extended to solve this problem~\cite{gu2022self,wu2022multi}, which identify the important behaviors as the pretext task.} As pointed out in the introduction, the existing models do not well consider the key challenges, which are addressed by our neural network-based learning framework CHCF.
+Actually, our CHCF is a generalized multi-behavior recommendation learning framework, which is capable of optimizing any collaborative filtering model.